yhhshb/kaminari/README.md

  + `-i` or `--input-list` is required.
 The list of files to index.
 You can provide multiple fasta/fastq (compressed or not) or one single file of files (which name extension should be ".list").
  + `-o` or `--output-filename`.
 The path and filename of the created index, base filename is ".".
 We encourage file extension ".kaminari".
 Default: index.kaminari
- + `-k` is required.
+ + `-k`.
 The length of the k-mers (words of length k) that are indexed and queried.
 Reminder : only the shortest (according to murmurhash) minimizer (m-mer) is indexed for each k-mer. k=31 is a classic value.
+Default: 31
- + `-m` is required.
-The length of the minimizers (see k parameter). k=19 is a classic value.
+ + `-m`.
+The length of the minimizers (see k parameter). m=19 is a classic value.
+Default: 19
  + `-a` or `--canonical`.
 Consider canonical minimizers or not.
 DNA has two strands with the same information in reverse-complementary forms.
 Using canonical minimizers means choosing the same representation for both strands, effectively reducing redundancy and factoring the information.
 Default: OFF
  + `-b` or `--bit-check`.
 The number of bits used as an additionnal fingerprint for each ColorSetID.
 Reduce the number of alien k-mers in a negative query but add `b` bits for each unique minimizer indexed in kaminari.
 Default: 1
  + `-d` or `--tmp-dir`.
 The directory where temporary files are stored.
 Files are not deleted in case of manual interruption of the execution.
 Default: "."